 A whole category of applications, which are now completely custom (falling in a number of categories like application proxy and middleware of all sorts), will be implemented as standard-schema transformations.
 These applications will be distributed or offered as Serverless, opening a new market for providers that specialize in providing it as a kind of middleware or as a service.

-Serverless is currently becoming the standard way of allowing custom extensions in services, a strong trend for SaaS, with providers like Auth0 pioneering extensibility through functions.
+Serverless is becoming the standard way of allowing custom extensions in services, a strong trend for SaaS, with providers like Auth0 pioneering extensibility through functions.

-Still, customization is only a first step towards a more complete model where application stacks are comprised of functions with defined input and output types, and software are made available as source (functions that you deploy) or SaaS (functions of a third party that you just call).
+Still, customization is only a first step towards a more complete model where application stacks are comprised of functions with defined input and output types, and softwares are made available as source (functions that you deploy) or SaaS (functions of a third party that you just call).

 As Serverless pushes much of traditional server-side concerns and accidental complexity out of the picture, developers will be able to spend more time working on business logic and schema manipulations.
 This will reinforce current trends like full-stack developers, where one set of skills is applicable and effective at different layers of a development stack, though specialized profiles for the last mile (such as dealing with databases and datastores on one end of the extreme and graphical representation on the other) will still exist.
 In general, there will be more liberal collaboration between groups that were traditionally divided by different technologies and skill gaps.